Capitol Police intelligence report before Jan. 6 riot warned 'Congress itself' could be targeted: report

 An internal Capitol Police intelligence report issued three days before the storming of the U.S. Capitol on Jan.
 6 said "Congress itself" could be targeted by protesters gathering in Washington, D.C., that day, according to a report.

-The 12-page intelligence memo also identified potential security flaws that may have led to the breach.

-The report, parts of which were obtained by The Washington Post, said the potential targets of the rioters were "not necessarily the counter-protesters as they were previously, but rather Congress itself."
+The 12-page intelligence memo, parts of which were obtained by The Washington Post, said the potential targets of the rioters were "not necessarily the counter-protesters as they were previously, but rather Congress itself."

 The House and Senate had come together in a joint session that day to certify the Electoral College votes that were collected Dec.
 14, but Congress was delayed for hours after rioters broke into the building.